NFDI4BIOIMAGE/training/_sources/authors/guillaume_witz.md

 ## Image processing with Python

-Guillaume Witz
+['Guillaume Witz']

-Licensed mit
+Licensed MIT

 Series of Notebooks exposing how to do mostly basic and some advanced image processing using Python.
 It uses standard packages (Numpy, Maplotlib) and for the image processing parts is heavily based on the scikit-image package.

-Tags: python
+Tags: Python

-Content type: notebook
+Content type: Notebook

 [https://github.com/guiwitz/Python_image_processing](https://github.com/guiwitz/Python_image_processing)